 Restructuring and asset disposal charges in 2015 totaled \$244.0 million.
-Included in this were significant charges totaling \$118.3 million associated with the Cheminova restructuring that was implemented as part of the integration of Cheminova into our existing FMC Agricultural Solutions segment.
+Included in this were significant charges totaling \$118.3 million associated with charges as part of the integration of Cheminova into our existing FMC Agricultural Solutions segment.
 The Cheminova charges included those associated with the sale of Consagro, which amounted to \$64.5 million.
 Restructuring and asset disposal charges also include charges associated with various activities in Health and Nutrition of \$93.6 million.
-The majority of these charges, are from the loss on sale of our Pectin business of \$12 million as well as asset write downs associated with the mothballing of our Seal Sands plant equaling \$70.5 million.
+The majority of these charges are from the loss on sale of our Pectin business of \$12 million as well as asset write downs associated with the mothballing of our Seal Sands plant equaling \$70.5 million.
 The Seal Sands plant, in the UK, was mothballed in 2015 due to a lack of demand for the Omega-3 pharmaceuticals products that were manufactured at that facility.

-Other charges (income) net in 2015 consisted of environmental charges of \$21.7 million, the impacts of the Argentina currency devaluation in December of 2015 of \$10.7 million, and \$20.5 million of expenses associated with acquired in-process research and development activity.
+Other charges (income), net in 2015 consisted of environmental charges of \$21.7 million, the impacts of the Argentina currency devaluation in December of 2015 of \$10.7 million, and \$20.5 million of expenses associated with acquired in-process research and development activity.
 Partially offsetting these amounts was a gain of \$26.6 million related to the sale of our remaining ownership interest in a Belgian-based pesticide distribution company, Belchim Crop Protection N.V. ("Belchim").
-See Note 7 within the consolidated financial statements included in this Form 10-K for more information.

 Restructuring and asset disposal charges in 2014 of \$17.2 million were primarily associated with our Health and Nutrition restructuring as well as other miscellaneous exit costs.
-Other charges (income) net in 2014 of \$39.2 million were primarily related to corporate environmental charges of \$43.7 million and charges of \$22.1 million associated with our FMC Agricultural Solutions segment which entered into collaboration and license agreements with various third-party companies for the purpose of obtaining certain technology and intellectual property rights relating to new compounds still under development.
+Other charges (income), net in 2014 of \$39.2 million were primarily related to corporate environmental charges of \$43.7 million and charges of \$22.1 million associated with our FMC Agricultural Solutions segment which entered into collaboration and license agreements with various third-party companies for the purpose of obtaining certain technology and intellectual property rights relating to new compounds still under development.
 Offsetting these charges is income from the sale of a portion of our ownership interest in a pesticide distribution company which resulted in a gain on the sale of approximately \$26.6 million.